-- Research included in policy discussions within government to improve clinical care pathways or improving the use of holistic care. - o Research included in development of guidelines (e.g. NICE, BSR). - Policy changes which include use of products, devices or services developed by the research.
+- Research included in policy discussions within government to improve care pathways or improving the use of holistic care. - Research included in development of guidelines (e.g. NICE, BSR) - Policy changes which include use of products, devices or services which improve how people live with arthritis.